lucianodato/noise-repellent/README.md

 The compiled plugin targets (VST3, AU, LV2) will be generated in `build/NoiseRepellent_artefacts/Release/`.

-[!IMPORTANT]
+> [!IMPORTANT]
-Critical Performance Note: Noise Repellent relies heavily on real-time FFT processing and AVX vectorization routines.
-Always configure CMake with -DCMAKE_BUILD_TYPE=Release (-O3) to prevent CPU spikes and audio buffer xruns in your DAW.
+> Noise Repellent relies heavily on real-time FFT processing and AVX vectorization routines.
+Always configure CMake with `-DCMAKE_BUILD_TYPE=Release` to prevent CPU spikes and audio buffer xruns in your DAW.

 ## Usage